salinhkuhn/defi_project/report.md

 Short description of tactic used to get more WETH (e.g., manual steps or programmed a bot) (optional) insert a file with source code used

+## checkt that drive& share are up to date